brtdesign/brtdesign.github.io/blog/_posts/2014-10-25-observer-effect.md

 <dl class="callout callout__definition  callout--full callout--large">
    <dt><a href="http://en.wikipedia.org/wiki/Reactivity_(psychology)">Reactivity (psychology):</a></dt>
-   <dd><strong>A phenomenon that occurs when individuals alter their performance or behavior due to the awareness that they are being observed.</strong></dd>
+   <dd>A phenomenon that occurs when individuals alter their performance or behavior due to the awareness that they are being observed.</dd>
 </dl>

 <aside class="callout"><h3 class="callout--header__note">Examples of Reactivity</h3><p><a href="http://en.wikipedia.org/wiki/Demand_characteristics">Demand characteristics</a> refers to study participants unconsciously altering  behaviour to fit with their perception of an experiments purpose. </p><p><a href="http://en.wikipedia.org/wiki/Social_desirability_bias">Social desirability bias</a> describes participants responding in a manner they feel will be viewed favourably by others. </p></aside>